 "Private inspections are far safer than going to the supermarket.
 No one watches me there and wipes down the Corn Flakes packet that I pick up and then return to the shelf."

 "We have seen and continue to see illegal rent-strikes with no consequences.
 Until balance and common sense is restored we will embark on a moratorium-strike.
 Let's see how the system copes without our cooperation."

 "What we experienced was the classic example of 'tick-box consultation'; that is where you put your case forward but are not really listened to, with government effectively ticking the box that required consultation."

-"This demagogue decision to extend the moratorium means that for a whole year, landlords will be dictated to as how much rent they can charge removing their right to make fundamental decisions about their own property."
+"This demagogue decision to extend the moratorium means that for a whole year, residential rental providers will be dictated to as how much rent they can charge removing their right to make fundamental decisions about their own property."

 Comments attributable to REIV President Ms Leah Calnan